What you need to know about Facebook's YouTube and Netflix competitor

 Do I have access?

 Odds are you don't quite yet.
-Facebook has said it's going to start with "limited group of people in the U.S." and then expand to more users "soon."
+Facebook has said it's going to start with a "limited group of people in the US" and then expand to more users "soon."

 How do I know if I have it?

-We've reached out to Facebook and asked if users will get some sort of notification or splash screen, and will update this section when we receive an answer.
+We've asked Facebook if users will get some sort of notification or splash screen, and will update this section when we receive an answer.

 I have Watch!
 Now what?